How to let customers make an offer in WooCommerce

 An overview of how WooCommerce make an offer plugins work

+In WooCommerce, make an offer plugins enable customers to submit custom price proposals for items they are interested in buying.
 Setting up a make-an-offer system transforms the regular ecommerce shopping experience by allowing customers to submit the price they are comfortable paying, instead of paying the fixed amount that's listed as the product price.
+This gives buyers more control in the ordering process, and can lead to increased conversions, as buyers feel empowered to negotiate a price that works for them.

 Overview